 - Maintenance scheduling and optimization

 So far, so good.
-So why would you want to make your own fleet management software?
+So why would you want to make your own vehicle fleet management software?
 Because the insights from commercial SaaS tools are limited.
 The reports you receive may not offer you complete visibility into your operations.
-Most web-based fleet maintenance software lacks custom functionality tailored specifically for your business needs.
+Most GPS asset tracking software and web-based trucking fleet management software lack custom functionality tailored specifically for your business needs.
 Investing in software development always seems lofty at first.
 But in the long run, you avoid paying for functionality that you don’t need or getting locked in with an outdated service provider.

 Telematics and location-based services for fleet management